Characters of Henry Danger and Danger Force: Oliver Pook

 Oliver Pook (Matthew Zhang) is a strange and quirky boy.
-He is the best friend of Sydney and shares a similar interest in odd clothing.
+He is the best friend of Sidney and shares a similar interest in odd clothing.

-Toddler
+The Toddler

-Toddler (Ben Giroux) is a dwarfism villain with a baby-motif.
+The Toddler (Ben Giroux) is a dwarfism villain with a baby-motif.
 He was the first villain that Kid Danger faced with Captain Man.
 He was defeated upon falling into the bottomless ball pit and a bomb also falling in it.

-In "Danger & Thunder," villains like Dr. Minyak and Nurse Cohort, Drill Finger, Jeff, Time Jerker, Van Del, and an unidentified alien woman were gathered together in a base underneath Lake Swellview.
-An incognito Captain Man, Kid Danger, and Thundergirl discovered that Dr. Minyak did not bring all of them together.
+In "Danger & Thunder", villains like Dr. Minyak and Nurse Cohort, Drill Finger, Jeff, Time Jerker, Van Del, and an unidentified alien woman were gathered together in a base underneath Lake Swellview.
+An incognito Captain Man, Kid Danger, and Thundergirl as well as the other villains discovered that Dr. Minyak did not bring all of them together.
 It was actually Toddler who survived upon being blasted to the center of the Earth and how he had to tunnel back to the surface and came out of a sandbox.
 Toddler leads the villains in a plot to get revenge on Captain Man.
 In addition, he is tended to by Max Thunderman who is secretly planning to obtain Dr. Minyak's latest weapon.

-In "The Fate of Danger" Pt.
-2, Toddler attends Kid Danger's memorial where he is chained together with Dr. Minyak and Jack Frittleman.
+In "The Fate of Danger: Part II", Toddler attends Kid Danger's memorial where he is chained together with Dr. Minyak and Jack Frittleman.

+In Danger Force, Toddler is among the inmates that were accidentally freed from Swellview Prison.
+In "Mime Games", he briefly had Goomer as a henchman.

 Miss Shapen

 Miss Sharona Shapen (Jill Benjamin) is Henry's history teacher at Swellview Junior High.
 She is known to ask Henry for advice on dating as she can never get a successful date.
 In "Double Date Danger", it is revealed that Miss Shapen has a niece named Noelle who worked for Drill Finger.

 She is extremely lazy and reluctant to do what she is paid to do, and is far from being a "perfect" teacher, to the point that she can be bribed into giving good marks (in the episode "My Phony Valentine") or can encourage students to cheat in order to have good marks on a teacher evaluation test.

-In Danger Force, Miss Shapen was fired from her teaching job at Swellview Junior High and is now working for the city as a school inspector.
+In the Danger Force episode "The Danger Force Awakens", Miss Shapen was fired from her teaching job at Swellview Junior High and is now working for the city as a school inspector.